aicenter/FUP/exams/minesweeper/index.md

 ["...","...","..."]  <-- this is the function output
 ```

-Your file should have the extension `.hs`.
+Your file should have the extension `Minesweeper.hs`.

 ```haskell
 -- for converting ints to chars